BlaqueDevs/se-assignment-day-4-software-project-management-AiAlmeida/README.md

 ## 11. What are the main features or functionalities that make your software stand out?

+Key features include automation, real-time analytics, and an intuitive user interface, making the software stand out by increasing efficiency and user experience.

 ## 12. What data is available regarding the market size and growth potential for your software?

 ## 13. How can understanding market trends inform your software’s positioning and development?